 When calculating bitrate for your video stream, don’t forget to include audio.
 Although not as intensive as video, audio bitrates can quickly add up especially when including multiple audio channels.
-The Makito X4 video encoder is capable of encoding up to 32 channels of audio in channel pair groups and the audio bitrate can be configured anywhere from 80 to 320 kb/s.
+The Makito X4 video encoder can encode up to 32 channels of audio in channel pair groups and the audio bitrate can be configured anywhere from 80 to 320 kb/s.
 Depending on your application, you may not need pristine audio, in which case 96 or 128 kb/s may be sufficient.
 When audio quality is paramount then consider 192 kb/s or above.
 Whatever the case, don’t forget to include audio within your overall video streaming bitrate budget.

 Tip #5 Consider Chroma Subsampling and Pixel Depth

 Depending on your application you can choose different combinations of chroma subsampling and pixel depth to deliver the color precision needed and to maintain color fidelity and prevent artifacts in downstream workflows.
 By reducing the amount of color information in a video signal, chroma subsampling allows picture clarity to be maintained while effectively reducing the file size by up to 50%.
 Common chroma subsampling formats include: